tilburgsciencehub/website/content/building-blocks/configure-your-computer/infrastructure-choice/configure-git.md

 To use Research Drive, you should first make sure that you have an account, or a collaborator has given you access to Research Drive.
 If so, you can log in and view/upload files using instructions here: https://wiki.surfnet.nl/display/RDRIVE/How+to+login

-Once you are able to log in to your workspace, you should then be able to connect research drive following these instructions:
+You should then be able to connect research drive on your workspace following these instructions:

 https://servicedesk.surf.nl/wiki/display/WIKI/Connect+Research+Drive (In most cases, you would be using the "branded" research drive instance (e.g., provided by Tilburg).